-In the year ended December 31, 2020, we recorded a net financial loss of CHF 4.4 million, compared to a net financial income of CHF 0.4 million in 2019.
-This loss is primarily attributable to foreign exchange losses of CHF 4.5 million on our cash and cash equivalents and short-term time deposits positions held in currencies other than the Swiss franc.
+In the year ended December 31, 2020, we recorded a negative financial result of CHF 4.4 million, compared to a net positive financial result of CHF 0.4 million in 2019.
+This loss is primarily attributable to net foreign exchange losses of CHF 4.5 million on our cash and cash equivalents and short-term time deposits positions held in currencies other than the Swiss franc.